 Just the Facts

 Rates are not cheap, but are all inclusive with all meals, local wines, laundry, two game viewing drives per day and accommodations included.
-It will cost you from $750 per person per night in deluge season (mid-Jan to end of March) to $1400 per person per night in dry season (May-October).
-End of December through beginning of Jan is around $1000 per person per night.
+It will cost you from $900 per person per night in deluge season (mid-Jan to end of March) to $1600 per person per night in dry season (May-October).

 Though Wilderness Safaris is one of the best companies in the region, there are other camps and activities to choose from, depending on your time and budget.
 Love For Africa, based in Victoria Falls, is helmed by former Wilderness Safari Camp Guide and Manager, Blessing Munyenyiwa.
 Blessing served as a guide at Disney Animal Kingdom, and was Director of Children’s Programming on Disney Cruises.